-In 2018, the UK was recorded as the 2nd highest ranking country in Europe in terms of economy.
-If London was an independent nation, it would rank 7th – ahead of Poland, Sweden and Switzerland!
+In 2020, the UK was recorded as the 2nd highest ranking country in Europe in terms of economy and ranking 6th in the world.

-As one of the most diverse cities in the world, London houses over 8 million residents, who collectively speak over 300 languages, including Bengali, Gujarati, Punjabi, Cantonese, Mandarin, Hokkien and of course English.
+As one of the most diverse cities in the world, London houses close to 9 million residents, who collectively speak over 300 languages, including Bengali, Gujarati, Punjabi, Cantonese, Mandarin, Hokkien and of course English.

-The top 5 industries that people work for in London are:
+The top 5 occupation groups of the people who work in London are: